Design delivers a unique space in a unique place

 TAWLA | San Francisco

-More elements include a wall-to-ceiling installation of 300 Turkish coffee cups from Istanbul.
-A latticework structure anchoring the back wall of the bar serves a wine rack, providing the protruding bottles with a dramatic frame.
+A wall-to-ceiling installation of 300 Turkish coffee cups from Istanbul adds charm.
+A latticework structure anchoring the back wall of the bar serves as a wine rack, providing the protruding bottles with a dramatic frame.
 Copper wire fixtures with warm, welcoming Edison bulbs are draped, rather than mounted, to evoke feelings of an exotic market or a luxurious tent in the desert.

 Interacting with the changing light, raised latticework creates dynamic morphing and weaving patterns as the sun moves across the sky and evokes the fractured light of a Mediterranean bazaar.
 Using shadows and light also establishes continuity between the main restaurant and private basement dining room.